 What’s the weather like in Egypt in October?

 As part of North Africa, located across the Red Sea from the Middle East, Egypt enjoys hot weather and hardly any rain in October.
-The summer can get pretty scorching, so October’s a great time to visit if you want to avoid this.
+The summer can get pretty scorching, so October’s a great time to book your Egypt holidays if you want to avoid this.

 Red Sea Riviera